ryougiitachi-hm/java-structure/structure-onion/README.md

 ## Layer: Infra
 Generally, it is just fine to initialize downstream services just once and provide logic layer invocation with them.
+Usually, infra layer places the invoker side, including but not limiting such as database, mq(kafka etc), restful api etc.
 So it makes sense to put these invocation services into the same place uniformly.

 ### By service name
 For example, there are many other downstream services which we need to invoke, called as customer-service, user-service, account-service etc.

 // should be the structure of tree.
 ```
 customer